MarkDs519/Encode-Burrows-Wheeler-transform/README.md

 # Encode-Burrows-Wheeler-transform
-Encode any text into a BWT format
+genBWT.py: Encode any text into a BWT format invBWT.py: Decode encoded text back to normal text.